-Mercy Ships Supports National Response Following Cyclone Gezani in Madagascar
+Mercy Ships Supports National Response Following Cyclone Gezani In Madagascar

-(MENAFN- News.Africa-Wire) TOAMASINA, Madagascar, March 3, 2026/ - Following the devastating cyclone that struck Madagas’ar’s east coast, Mercy Ships () has joined with national disaster response efforts in Toamasina (Tamatave) through the provision of essential relief supplies, in coordination with the gover’ment’s disaster management authorities.
+Following the devastating cyclone that struck Madagascar's east coast, Mercy Ships ( ) has joined with national disaster response efforts in Toamasina (Tamatave) through the provision of essential relief supplies, in coordination with the government's disaster management authorities.

 Cyclone Gezani caused extensive damage across the region, displacing thousands and severely affecting homes, public infrastructure, and healthcare facilities.

-“In moments like these, partnerships and solidarity matter mos”,” said Nicholas Ahadjie, Country Director of Mercy Ships in Madagasc“r.
-“We are committed to supporting the national response and ensuring that assistance reaches communities where the needs are gre”test.”
+“In moments like these, partnerships and solidarity matter most,” said Nicholas Ahadjie, Country Director of Mercy Ships in Madagascar.“We are committed to supporting the national response and ensuring that assistance reaches communities where the needs are greatest.”

 The roofing materials will enable families, schools, and community health facilities to begin urgent repairs.
 The rice will be distributed to households impacted by the storm that still have functional cooking facilities, while ready-to-eat meals will provide immediate support to individuals and displaced families.

-Although the Mercy Ships hospit l vessel A®rica Mercy®, is currently undergoing scheduled maintenance in South Africa, preparations are underway for her return to Madagascar.
-Sometime this May, she is expected to resume surgical services and medical training programs in collaboration with the Ministry of Health“
+Although the Mercy Ships hospital vessel Africa Mercy®, is currently undergoing scheduled maintenance in South Africa, preparations are underway for her return to Madagascar.
+Sometime this May, she is expected to resume surgical services and medical training programs in collaboration with the Ministry of Health.

-“Our presence in Madagasca” is on-going,” added Ni“holas Ahadjie.
-“While the ship is in maintenance, our engagement with partners continues.
-We stand with the Malagasy people today and remain dedicated to strengthening healthcare capaci”y for the future.”
+“Our presence in Madagascar is on-going,” added Nicholas Ahadjie.“While the ship is in maintenance, our engagement with partners continues.
+We stand with the Malagasy people today and remain dedicated to strengthening healthcare capacity for the future.”

 ABOUT MERCY SHIPS: